jaksa97/Farmacy/README.md

 # Farmacy
-Final project for exam Theory of programming languages

 ## Project description
 This is a simple desktop application that serves as a catalog of medicines as well as for ordering medicines.
 You can register as well as log in to the app.